-Butter chicken is reminiscent to chicken tikka masala but the difference is that while Tikka Masala is a bit more complex and this tastes more buttery with a delicious tomato based Indian gravy.
+Butter chicken is reminiscent to chicken tikka masala but the difference is that while Tikka Masala is a bit more complex and this tastes more buttery with a delicious tomato based Indian yogurt based gravy.

-There’s all sorts of delicious juices that come with this recipe so you absolutely MUST eat it with a few pieces of homemade naan!
+There are all sorts of delicious juices that come with this recipe so you absolutely MUST eat it with a few pieces of homemade naan!

 Some frequently asked questions coming your way: